ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ## **Short Answer**

-Teaching also means working with students, parents, and administrators.
-If you cannot do this well, you'll struggle in teaching.
+Teaching and instruction involves working with people.
+If you cannot do this well, you'll struggle.
 If you treat your peers well, you'll (likely) get treated well in turn.
-There's also times peers will treat you terribly when you did nothing wrong.
+At the same time, peers may treat you poorly for reasons out of your control and not your fault.
 You'll need to learn how to work with people you disagree with, or force their issues upon you, without taking things personally.
 - To put it plainly, teachers may be treated like punching bags by parents and other adults as they're the visible "frontline" of education people *can* reach.

+Goals are often, if not almost always, mismatched amongst different roles.
+To keep it simple:
+1. People above you (e.g. managers, administration) care about outcomes and communication.
+2. People beside you (e.g. employees on same "level") care about technical expertise and knowledge.
+3. Consumers (e.g. parents, students, etc.) care about quality goods and services for their time/money.

-While the above is true, that doesn't absolve teachers/instructor, or any particular person/group, from *also* being the problem.
-Every person is capable of causing issues, but rarely is it every person causing issues simultaneously.
+Teachers and instructors, or any particular person/group, are not exempt from *also* being the problem.
+Every person can cause issues, but rarely does every person cause issues simultaneously.

+## **Long Answer**

 Diplomacy is the strategy and tactic to master relationships with others.
-Threatening litigation, however, is when that working relationship immediately ends and it's time to bring in the attorney.
+Threatening litigation, or another similar act, is when that working relationship immediately ends and it's time to bring in the attorney.

 Sometimes there are problems people already know how to fix but the main thing stopping people from fixing it is, well, other people.
 - E.g. A status quo (existing environment) may persist because people still benefit from it.